 For the diploma track, we will evaluate your transcript to see which high school units you have remaining.
-You will complete most of your classwork online through Odysseyware.
+You will complete most of your classwork online using a software program.

 While working on your high school credential, you can also earn a career certification.
-We currently offer dual-enrollment in welding, mechatronics, and construction.
+We currently offer dual-enrollment in welding and mechatronics.

 As part of your classes, you will improve your employability skills, too.
 These skills are vital in getting a job or getting a better job.

 Students have different reasons for wanting to improve their skills, from needing a refresher before taking a college placement test to wanting to help their children with homework.
 Whatever your reason, we can help if you need to improve yours.
 Even if you already have your high school credential or are not interested in pursuing it, you can still work on improving your literacy skills.